Robinpig/Note/docs/CS/MQ/Kafka/Kafka.md

 In Kafka, producers and consumers are fully decoupled and agnostic of each other, which is a key design element to achieve the high scalability that Kafka is known for.
 For example, producers never need to wait for consumers.
 Kafka provides various guarantees such as the ability to process events exactly-once.

 Events are organized and durably stored in  **topics** .
 Very simplified, a topic is similar to a folder in a filesystem, and the events are the files in that folder.
 Topics in Kafka are always multi-producer and multi-subscriber: a topic can have zero, one, or many producers that write events to it, as well as zero, one, or many consumers that subscribe to these events.
 **Events in a topic can be read as often as needed—unlike traditional messaging systems, events are not deleted after consumption.**
 Instead, you define for how long Kafka should retain your events through a per-topic configuration setting, after which old events will be discarded.
 Kafka's performance is effectively constant with respect to data size, so storing data for a long time is perfectly fine.

+### Topics and partition

 Topics are  **partitioned** , meaning a topic is spread over a number of "buckets" located on different Kafka brokers.
 This distributed placement of your data is very important for scalability because it allows client applications to both read and write the data from/to many brokers at the same time.